dyaksa/encryption-pii/README.md

 ## Features

-- Encryption and decryption of PII data
+- `Encryption` and decryption of PII data
-- Easy integration with go applications
+- `Easy integration` with go applications

-## Getting Started

-To give Git credentials, you’ll need to have a .netrc that includes gitlab.playcourt.id in your home directory.

 ### Installation